penao7/MusicShop/README.md

 Upon starting the database structure is initialized using initial [schema](/src/main/resources/schema.sql) and populated with data by using [commandlinerunner](src/main/java/oinonen/MusicStore/MusicStoreApplication.java).

-There are initially two user created for testing:
+There are initially two user's created for testing:

 | username | password                          |
 |----------|-----------------------------------|